wds4/DCoSL/dips/conceptGraph/README.md

 # The Concept Graph

-STATUS OF THIS DOCUMENT: much has been added, but still much to add, and much to edit of what you currently see here.
+STATUS OF THIS DOCUMENT: under construction

 DIP-00: In DCoSL, data is represented as a [graph](../../glossary/graph.md), with [nodes](../../glossary/node.md) and [edges](../../glossary/relationship.md).
 A concept graph is a graph with additional structure, as described though this series of DIPs.